hydro-sdk/hydro-sdk/example-project/readme.md

 `-p` is the build profile.
 Either `debug` or `release`
 `-w` (Optional) watch a directory and rebuild the gievnt target with the given options when changes are detected

 Development time hot-reload is only possible when running bytecode over the network with `RunFromNetwork`.
-This can be accomplished with the `-w` switch and something like the `serve` package.
-To serve the `assets` directory on `localhost`, something like
+This can be accomplished with the `-w` switch.
 ```
 npx serve assets
 ```